Laney Graduate School—Master’s in Development Practice at Emory University

 Additional paid internships or graduate assistantships are available to Fellows (and to other enrolled students) depending on their background and competencies.
 The Emory MDP program assists its students in locating and accessing these opportunities.

 Fellows (and other enrolled students) receive funding to support two 10 week summer field practicum abroad.
 If they so wish, Fellows are eligible to receive up to nine transferable academic credit hours for Peace Corps service (to be credited toward students’ second summer field practicum requirement).

-Fellows (and other enrolled students) receive professional development support during the two years of the program and after graduation.
+Fellows (and other enrolled students) receive professional development support during the two years of the program.

 Annual cost of living (estimated)

 International field practicums are a cornerstone of the Emory MDP curriculum.
 Students are placed as “embedded practitioners” within humanitarian organizations in their projects in the Global South during each of the two summer terms that they are enrolled at Emory.
 They are expected to perform as professionals-in-training and produce high quality work, while building their own competencies and experiences.

 In addition to the summer field practicum abroad, Coverdell Fellows will enroll in an internship to complete a minimum of 170 hours of service with organizations that serve impoverished and/or socially disadvantaged communities in the United States.
 The MDP program will assist Fellows in identifying organizations whose work meets the Coverdell Fellows Program criteria.

 The greater Atlanta area is home to a large and diverse refugee community, which is assisted by a vast network of refugee service agencies.
 It is also home to entrenched pockets of urban poverty, where community-based organizations are engaged in efforts to improve livelihood security and environmental stewardship.
 Atlanta’s major international airport also makes the city a global hub for human-trafficking, a problem that partner organizations endeavor to address.

 Jobs for program alumni